Central institution

-A central institution (CI) was a type of higher education institute in 20th and 21st century Scotland responsible for providing degree-level education but emphasising teaching rather than research.
+A central institution (CI) was a type of higher education institute in 20th and 21st-century Scotland, responsible for providing degree-level education but emphasising teaching rather than research.
 Some had a range of courses similar to polytechnics elsewhere in the United Kingdom while others were more specialised such as the art colleges and the conservatoire.
-Some subjects were not taught at central institutions, for example teacher training was only carried out by colleges of education, which later merged with universities.
+Some subjects were not taught at CIs; for example, teacher training was only carried out by colleges of education, which later merged with universities.